 M&T Bank and Wilmington Trust have established information barriers between their various business groups.
 As a result, M&T Bank and Wilmington Trust do not disclose certain client relationships or compensation received from such entities in their reports.
 Investment products are not insured by the FDIC or any other governmental agency, are not deposits of or other obligations of or guaranteed by Wilmington Trust, M&T Bank, or any other bank or entity, and are subject to risks including a possible loss of the principal amount invested.

-© 2020 Wilmington Trust Corporation and its affiliates.
+© 2021 M&T Bank Corporation and its subsidiaries.
 All rights reserved.

 Paragon is a portfolio analysis, risk assessment, and goal optimization tool.
 The Paragon report uses hypothetical examples in conjunction with forecasts for inflation, economic growth, and asset class returns, volatility, and correlation and provides you with general financial planning information and to serve as one tool in helping you develop a strategy for pursuing your financial goals.
 It is not intended to provide specific legal, investment, accounting, tax or other professional advice.
 For specific advice on these aspects of your investments, you should consult your professional advisors.

 Learn more about our 2021 Capital Markets Forecast